 If there is a large cavity with a depth of 200mm or more under the seat when the footrest is extended, a young child could crawl into the cavity and possibly get seriously hurt if the footrest is accidentally closed.

-Manufacturers and suppliers should supply chairs according to the following four guidelines.
+Manufacturers and suppliers should make and sell chairs according to the following four guidelines.

 The chair would not trap a child's head if it has a mechanism to prevent accidental collapse of the footrest.